 Just like humans, dogs can experience anxiety, often manifesting in the form of vocalizations, obsessive behaviors or destructive chewing.
 While virtually anything can cause anxiety, the most common causes include separation from companions, inadequate socialization when young, loud noises and traumatic experiences.
-While some breeds appear to be prone to anxiety, most often, the behavior is learned and therefore, susceptible to modification.
+Some breeds appear to be prone to anxiety but most often, the behavior is learned and therefore, susceptible to modification.

 Anxious dogs often exhibit symptoms of fears, such as eliminating, chewing, barking or crying.
 Other symptoms your dog may exhibit include the flattening of the ears, cowering, tucking of the tail or trembling.
 Some dogs cling to their owner when anxious, but others become aggressive – even attempting to bite the hand that feeds them.